EddieFong/git-basic/README.md

 - [V] Update newfile.txt and push the changes to GitHub
 - [V] Open the repository on GitHub and make changes to `newfile.txt`
 - [V] Pull the changes to your local repository
-- [ ] Create a new branch named "branch-1" and push to Github
+- [V] Create a new branch named "branch-1" and push to Github

 ## Practice Output
 1. Your repo url in Github